-This work would not have been possible without active participation of heidenspass staff in the study.
+have been possible without

+heidenspass staff in the study.
 We would especially like to express our gratitude to Elfie Pahr and Silvia Jölli for their valuable contributions.
 The usual disclaimers apply.
-We would also like to thank the anonymous reviewers for their detailed and insightful comments and suggestions, which enriched the discussion.
-A previous version of this manuscript was presented online at the 26th International Sustainable Development Research Society (ISDRS) Conference in Budapest, Hungary on the 15th of July 2020 and one of its parts was published in conference proceedings under the following title: 'Circular spaces of alterity: the interplay of mainstream and alternative economic spaces for inclusive circular economy development'.
-This research project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie agreement 765198.
-For more information visit grant No http://cresting.hull.ac.uk.
+We would also like to thank the anonymous reviewers for their detailed and insightful 258 which enriched the discussion.
+A previous version of this article was presented online at the 26th International Sustainable Development Research Society (ISDRS) Conference in Budapest, Hungary on July 15, 2020, and one of its parts was published in conference proceedings under the title Circular spaces of alterity: The interplay of mainstream and alternative economic spaces for inclusive circular economy development.
+This research project received funding from the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 765198.
+For more information visit http://crest ing.hull.ac.uk.